hypermodeinc/modus/README.md

 ## What's it good for?

-We designed Modus primarily as a general-purpose framework, it just happens to treat models as a first-class component.
-With Modus you can use models, as appropriate, without additional complexity.
+We believe that agentic flows are still fundamentally apps.
+As such, we've designed Modus primarily as a general-purpose framework, that just happens to treat models, agents, and tools as first-class components.

-Modus is optimized for applications that require sub-second response times.
+Modus is optimized for apps that require sub-second response times.
 We’ve made trade-offs to prioritize speed and simplicity.

 ## Programming Languages